Thursday, 30 December 2021

 F. Job opportunities are not on merit.

-G. Don’t like command or given orders.
+G. Don’t like commands or given orders.

 H. Not applicable.